July 7, 2009

 A friend told me about this, but I thought I'd go see for myself.
 It's a bench above a grave in Seattle's Lakeview Cemetary.
 It's just about 20 yards above the graves of Bruce Lee and Brandon Lee.
 In this age of vapid celebrity those graves still receive a constant flow of visitors immersed in vanity.
 The remains of these celluloid heroes, these men whose life's work was mere pretending, still have tokens, incense, flowers and other offerings heaped upon them.
 It's as if the people who come, not knowing these men in life, seek a deeper unknowing of them in death.
 It's not about who they were but who their long trail of mourners were not.

-It seems to me that the hundreds of millions now addicted to "celebrity" are like those addicted to a heroin of the soul.
+It seems to me that the hundreds of millions now addicted to "celebrity" are addicted to a heroin of the soul.
 Like heroin, "celebrity" must be taken in ever increasing doses to fill a hole in the user's soul.
 And just like heroin, "celebrity" doesn't fill anything but only increases the emptiness.
 Which, of course, only increases the need and requires an ever larger dose of the illusion; of the shrieking unquiet voices.
-Standing above those graves you can watch them come and go, leaving their tokens and standing in groups beside the stones for one last photograph of their brush with dead celebrity.

 This grave, on a rise above, is quieter but bears a simple poem on the sides of the bench as you walk around it.
 There's no name on the bench itself.
-That marker is off to the side a few feet.
+That marker is small and off to the side a yard or two.
 The bench itself is not a monument to vanity, but a simple gift left behind for any who may chance upon it.
-If you like you can sit down and rest for awhile on the poem cut into the stone.
-It's in sun and shade; a pleasant spot to watch the clouds scud across the sound and shred themselves into rain and vapor on the tops of the mountains to the west and to the east.

 ....
 For within the hollow crown